 For all of these reasons we will not embed this kind of code into your site.

 To date, a couple of tools we have been asked to embed have been accessibility-related, and we completely agree with the desire to deliver accessible websites.
-Our products are all tested for accessibility and are designed to meet W3C WAI WCAG 1.0 & 2.0 Level AA.
+Our products are all tested for accessibility and are designed to meet W3C WAI Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
 By following these standards, all our software should be compatible with recent versions of accessibility tools such as screen readers, speech recognition software, operating system accessibility tools such as screen magnifiers, and browser tools such as screen zoom and keyboard navigation - as such, they should not require additional plug-ins or third-party code.

 However, we welcome feedback and if anyone is having trouble using any of our products we would like to know so that we can make improvements.
 Please use the support link at the top of this page to get in touch.

 If you wish to collect analytics data - rather than using a tool like Google Tag Manager, which allows code to be injected into a site and controlled externally - the use of standard Google Analytics tracking is better for this task.
-While we cannot recommend you use any analytics tools without proper thought and care, you can find out more information about Google Analytics on the Google website or in these articles we've written to help you:
+We cannot recommend you use any analytics tools without proper thought and care as these use tracking cookies to collect data, over and above that needed for the standard functioning of the site, however, you can find out more information about Google Analytics on the Google website or in these articles we've written to help you: